St. John's College, Nugegoda: History

-In 1915, five Wardens of the Church of St. John, led by the John Henry Wickramanayake, secured a piece of land in Nugegoda from the Anglican Bishop of Colombo.
+In 1915, five Wardens of the Church of St. John, led by John Henry Wickramanayake, secured a piece of land in Nugegoda from the Anglican Bishop of Colombo.
 They collected money to establish an English School with fifteen students.

 Initially it was a Christian Mission school and the first principal of the school was Wickramanayake.
 In 1934, the mixed school was separated into Girls' and Boys' schools.
 The girls' school was known as St. John's Girls' School and boys' school was known as St John's Boys' College.
 The schools were under the church of SS Mary and John, Nugegoda.

 There was a Tamil stream as well but the classes were initially at the boys' school and then transferred to a building adjacent to the church.
 It became a separate school and was called Tamil Maha Vidyalaya.
 In 1963 under the government re-organisation of schools, all English medium classes were transferred to St Joseph's Convent.